This is a summary review of 13 Things Mentally Strong People Don't Do containing key details about the book.

-My key Takeaways from 13 Things Mentally Strong People Don't Do
+What are key takeaways from 13 Things Mentally Strong People Don't Do?

 Takeaway #1: Mentally strong people are able to shift from self-pity into gratitude.